Substitute king ritual: Other historical mentions

 Plutarch (d.
 150 AD), in chapters 73-74 of his work Lives, describes that Alexander the Great was recommended to perform the ritual by "Chaldean diviners" in an attempt to ward off the illness which would later kill him.

 Suetonius (d.
 150 AD), in book 5 chapter 29 of his work The Twelve Caesars, describes an event in the time of Claudius where the empress Messalina was made to marry her lover Gaius Silius whereafter they both were executed.
 Suetonius states that the marriage contract was signed by Claudius himself in order to "avert and turn upon another the danger which was inferred from certain portents to threaten the emperor himself."

 It has been suggested by scholar C. J. Gadd that this could be a muddled account of a sort of substitute king ritual with Silius fulfilling the role of substitute.

-In his work The History of Persia, John Malcolm describes a substitute king ritual being performed in the year 1591 AD by the Safavid Shah Abbas the Great:
+The Safavid Shah Abbas the Great performed such a ritual in 1591: